jinzhao-sun/jinzhao-sun.github.io/_pages/about.md

 I am a Lecturer (Assistant Professor) at Queen Mary University of London.
 Before taking up this faculty position, I held the Schmidt AI in Science Fellowship at the University of Oxford and Associate Research Fellowship at Reuben College Oxford.

-**Research interests** My research revolves around quantum computing, quantum information, and quantum many-body physics.
+**Research interests**: My research revolves around quantum computing, quantum information, and quantum many-body physics.
 My research lies in the exploration of quantum computing as a means to address problems that present challenges for classical computing.
 I aim to uncover the potential power of quantum computing, and examine whether it holds advantages in addressing quantum many-body problems.

 I have broad interest in quantum computing, quantum information, and quantum many-body physics, which include
 * Quantum computing and quantum simulation